Frequently Asked Questions

 • Renovations or other building work.

 We will consider funding projects where you need to get funding from other organisations as well as us.
 However, there must be a reasonable likelihood that you will have secured other funding within six months of us making our award to you.
-We will not pay out funding until you’ve confirmed you have secured other funding.
-We reserve the right to cancel your award if you don’t secure other funding within six months.

 Yes.